stevommmm/vlad/README.md

 :warning: Super early days, we live in master.
 Vlad is still young and subject to change.

 Vlad forces client interactions to be limited to the resources prefixed with the same `OU=` as the user TLS certificate.
 With `OU=tst` I could interact with service `tst_thing` and `tstthing` but not `different_service`.
-The same principle holds for networks and volumes and every other resource type.
+The same principle holds for networks, volumes and every other resource type.
 A *public* OU is automatically added for all clients.

 Because we can't mutate the response to the client, global indexing is allowed, but deletion, inspection, update, etc is restricted to the client OU prefix.